mdgriffith/mechanical-elephant-hakyll/pages/about.markdown

 Chemistry you can eat!

 This site is created in Haskell using the Hakyll static site generator.
-The source code is on github at [https://github.com/mdgriffith/mechanical-elephant](https://github.com/mdgriffith/mechanical-elephant).
+The source code is on [github](https://github.com/mdgriffith/mechanical-elephant).

 You can reach me at <span class="encode">moc.tnahpele-lacinahcem@ttam</span>.